Whimsy Stick

 Weeks to measurable change

 Split sessions work well for dogs new to structured drive work: 5 minutes on, a short break, then 5 minutes on.
 This is particularly useful for Border Collies who struggle to settle mid-session or who tend to spin out mid-chase.
-For dogs that are specifically hyper after walks, running the flirt pole session before the walk rather than after produces better results.
+For the GSD and Malinois equivalent of this protocol when working with comparable high-drive working breeds, see the GSD and Malinois guide.
+For dogs that fit the broader herding-breed profile beyond Border Collies, see the broader herding breeds framework.

 The Full Combination That Produces Fastest Results